-If you need a Texas investment fraud lawyer to advise you on an investment fraud lawsuit, please contact Texas Investment Fraud Lawyer Jason Coomer through e-mail or use our contact form.
+If you need a Texas investment lawyer to advise you on an investment fraud lawsuit, please contact Texas Investment Fraud Lawyer Jason Coomer through e-mail or use our contact form.

 Persons that report this fraud through an attorney can remain anonymous and still collect a large reward through their attorney.
 By creating anonymous whistleblower bounties, the SEC expects investors and people with specific information of fraud to expose hard to detect fraud and to help regulate the financial market and prevent large investment corporations, banks, hedge funds, and other large corporations from committing financial fraud of billions of dollars.
 For more information, please feel free to contact Bounty Action Lawyer Jason S. Coomer or go to the following web page, SEC Bounty Action Lawsuits.

 The SEC and CFTC Are Cracking Down On Banks and Other Financial Professionals Who Are Taking Advantage of Investors

 Recent decisions by the Securities and Exchange Commission (SEC) imposed over $1.4 billion in penalties on several top investment banks, brokerage firms, and brokers.
 As such, it is apparent that you cannot always trust brokers to give you the complete picture regarding stocks, bonds, and other securities.
 If you feel that your investment dealer or adviser has not been honest and has caused you to suffer significant investment losses, your best bet to recover your losses from investment fraud or securities fraud losses is to speak to an experienced broker fraud lawyer regarding your stock fraud concerns.

 Investment Fraud Lawsuits Typically Spring From Theft, Churning, Misrepresentation, and Other Fraudulent Actions